Montreal Canadiens: History

 The Canadiens were founded by J. Ambrose O'Brien on December 4, 1909, as a charter member of the National Hockey Association (NHA), the forerunner to the National Hockey League.
 It was to be the team of the francophone community in Montreal, composed of francophone players, and under francophone ownership as soon as possible.
 The founders named the team "Les Canadiens", a term identified at the time with French speakers.
 The team's inaugural season was not a success, as they placed last in the league.
 After their first year, ownership was transferred to George Kennedy of Montreal and the team's record improved over the next seasons.
 The team won its first Stanley Cup championship in the 1915–16 season.
 In 1917, with four other NHA teams, the Canadiens formed the NHL, and they won their first NHL Stanley Cup during the 1923–24 season, led by Howie Morenz.
 The team moved from the Mount Royal Arena to the Montreal Forum for the 1926–27 season.

 The club began the 1930s decade successfully, with back-to-back Stanley Cup wins in 1930 and 1931.
 However, the Canadiens, along with cross-town rivals the Montreal Maroons, declined both on the ice and economically during the Great Depression era.
 Losses grew to the point where team owners considered selling interest to Cleveland, Ohio, though local investors were ultimately found to finance the Canadiens.
 After the Maroons suspended operations following the 1937–38 season, several of their players joined the Canadiens.

 Led by the "Punch Line" of Maurice "Rocket" Richard, Toe Blake and Elmer Lach in the 1940s, the Canadiens enjoyed success again atop the NHL.
-From 1953 to 1960, the franchise won six Stanley Cups, including a record five straight from 1956 to 1960, with a new set of stars coming to prominence: Jean Beliveau, Dickie Moore, Doug Harvey, Bernie "Boom Boom" Geoffrion, Jacques Plante and Richard's younger brother, Henri.
+From 1953 to 1960, the franchise won six Stanley Cups, including a record five straight from 1956 to 1960, with a new set of stars coming to prominence: Jean Béliveau, Dickie Moore, Doug Harvey, Bernie "Boom Boom" Geoffrion, Jacques Plante and Richard's younger brother, Henri.

 Game between the Canadiens and the New York Rangers in 1962.